-6. The Membership Convenor shall keep up-to-date membership records including an inventory of the skills, interests and achievements of members and make these records available for Club purposes.
+6. The Membership Officer shall keep up-to-date membership records including an inventory of the skills.
+Interests, and achievements of members and make these records available for Club purposes.
 She shall maintain current mailing lists and prepare the Club Directory and any other reports pertaining to membership as required.

-7. The Program Convenor shall arrange the program for meetings of the Club.
+1. The Program Director shall arrange the program for meetings of the Club.
 She shall be responsible for obtaining meeting places and guest speakers.

-10. The Interest Group Convenor shall promote the formation of Interest Groups, co-ordinate their activities and collect their records for the Club's Annual Report.
+2. The Interest Group Director shall promote the formation of Interest Groups, co-ordinate their activities and collect their records for the Club's Annual Report.
 She shall keep the membership aware of new groups and provide an accurate list of Interest Groups and their leaders to the Executive for approval.
-Members of the Executive Committee may call upon the membership for assistance in performing their duties.
+Members of the Executive Committee and the club Directors may call upon the membership for assistance in performing their duties.

 By-Law VI - Committees